Logarithmic complete monotonicity of a matrix-parametrized analogue of the multinomial distribution: Preliminaries

-converges for all $x\in(0,\infty)$, where $\sigma(s)$ is nondecreasing on $(0,\infty)$.
+and the integral converges for all $x\in(0,\infty)$, where $\sigma(s)$ is nondecreasing on $(0,\infty)$.
 The integral representation~\eqref{Theorem12b-Laplace} equivalently says that a function $f$ is completely monotonic on $(0,\infty)$ if and only if it is the Laplace transform of $\sigma(s)$ on $(0,\infty)$.
 This is one of many reasons why researchers have been investigating (logarithmically) completely monotonic functions.

 The literature on this topic is far too extensive to cite here, but one specific kind of (logarithmically) completely monotonic functions, functions involving ratios of gamma functions, has attracted a lot of attention lately.
 Recent contributions for this type of completely monotonic functions include~\cite{MR3730425, Berg-Cetinkaya-Karp-2021, MR3460546,MR3825458, MR3908972, MR4139119, MR4201158, MR4196670, MR4094493, MR3856139}.